Talhaverse/javascript-projects/README.md

 # JavaScript Projects Showcase

-This repository contains a collection of JavaScript projects that I have built as part of my learning journey.
+The repository contains a collection of JavaScript projects that I have built as part of my learning journey.
 Each project focuses on a different concept or problem and demonstrates my understanding and skills in JavaScript development.

 ## Getting Started